TheProxyCompany/proxy-structuring-engine/README.md

 *   **Model Agnostic:** PSE works with any LLM that exposes its logits (output probabilities) and allows for custom sampling behavior.
 This includes popular frameworks like Hugging Face Transformers, MLX, and others.

 *   **Open Source:** The Proxy Structuring Engine python package is released under the Apache 2.0 license, encouraging community contributions and collaboration.
-The core C++ engine is proprietary and distributed as a compiled binary.
+The core C++ engine is distributed as a compiled binary.

 *   **Python Bindings:** A user-friendly Python API (built with `nanobind`) provides seamless access to the C++ core.